 - Set Columns to the column values you want to use as columns in your pivot table. - Set Rows to the column values you want to use as rows in your pivot table. - Set Values to the column you wish to summarize. - Set Summarize by to how you wish to summarize the values: - Sum show the sum of the values.
 Non-numeric and empty values are ignored. - o Minimum shows the smallest value.
 Non-numeric and empty values are ignored. - o Maximum shows the largest value.
 Non-numeric and empty values are ignored. - Average shows the arithmetic mean of the values.
 Non-numeric and empty values are ignored. - Median shows the median of numeric values in the column.
 Non-numeric and empty values are ignored. - Mode shows the mode of numeric values in the column.
 Non-numeric and empty values are ignored. - Standard deviation is the sample standard deviation (equivalent to Excel function stddev.s).
-Non-numeric and empty values are ignored. - Count shows the number of non-empty values (a value that contains whitespace or 0 is not considered empty). - Set Set non-calculated depending on how you want to set cells not calculated by the pivot. - Check add totals to add row and/or column totals. - Set Total by depending on whether you want to total by Rows and columns, Rows or Columns.
+Non-numeric and empty values are ignored. - Count shows the number of non-empty values.
+A value that contains whitespace or 0 is not considered empty. - Count distinct show the number of non-empty values.
+Duplicates are not counted.
+A value that contains whitespace or 0 is not considered empty. - Set Set non-calculated depending on how you want to set cells not calculated by the pivot. - Check add totals to add row and/or column totals. - Set Total by depending on whether you want to total by Rows and columns, Rows or Columns.
 This is only available if add totals is checked and Columns and Rows are selected. - Check drilldown to allow double-clicking a cell in the data table to drilldown to the rows that contributed to this value in the upstream data.